 Ethics Complaints: Where to Begin

 Members of the American Society of Plastic Surgeons ("ASPS" or the "Society") are bound by the Society's Code of Ethics (the "Code").
-There are currently eight (8) classes of membership within ASPS: Active members, Life Active members, International members, Retired International members, Associate members, Retired Associate members, Honorary members and Affiliate members.
 Society members are held to high standards of medical and ethical competence and are expected to comply with the Code in all their contacts with patients, peers and the general public.
 These members are individually responsible and accountable for their actions and words, as well as the use of their names, by any individual or entity.

 Types of Ethics Complaints

-The ASPS Ethics Committee investigates complaints alleging violations of the Society's Bylaws, Code of Ethics, rules or regulations.
+The ASPS Ethics Committee investigates substantiated complaints alleging violations by Active or Life Active Members of the Society's Bylaws, Code of Ethics, rules or regulations.
 Per the ASPS Disciplinary Procedural Rules, anonymous complaints will not be accepted.

 The types of complaints the Ethics Committee can investigate include, but are not limited to, professional misconduct, false and misleading statements involving any form of public and private communications, expert witness testimony, exorbitant fees, contests or raffles where the prize is a surgical procedure (requires an incision) or an integral part of the procedure (i.e. Breast Implant device).
 Injections (botulinum toxin, hyaluronic acid, dermal fillers), microdermabrasion and other skin surface treatments are not considered procedures.